In this post, I’m covering ConfigMaps in Kubernetes. I assume you have a basic understanding of Kubernetes and its use cases as well as pods.

 What is a ConfigMap?

-Creating ConfigMaps is pretty simple and straightforward.
-You can create it with directories, file or literal values.
-Let us see each in action.
-The rest of the blog post will use a simple example to demonstrate how to work with a configmap.
+Creating a ConfigMap is fairly simple and straightforward.
+You can create it with directories, files, or literal values.
+We’ll demonstrate each: the rest of the blog post will use a simple example to demonstrate how to work with a ConfigMap.

-To create configmap from a directory, we must create or have an existing directory with our configs in there.
+To create ConfigMap from a directory, you must first create or have an existing directory with your configs there.

 $ mkdir configmap-demo

 Now, wget the configs into our ConfigMap demo directory.